sirlupinwatson/EncryptionNameGame/README.md

 # Python 3.9.7 Encryption Name Game

-Encrypt a name in numbers using a Caesar cipher!
+Encrypt a name with numbers using a Caesar cipher!
 You can choose different numbers to encrypt your name from 1 to over 50 000 different combinaison!

 1- *Start by Installing Visual Studio Code*